Creative ideas for a long-distance Valentine's Day

 My boyfriend is on a Naval ship and I wanted to do something special for him, for Valentine's Day.
 We have email, but I can't really send a lot via that.
 I want to make his day, but I don't know what I can do for him, with such limited access to things.
 Any Ideas?
 Let me know.

-- An "I love you" bookmark sent via snail mail, fax, e-mail, or the Internet.
+- An "I love you" bookmark sent via snail mail or e-mail

-- Coupons he can redeem when he sees you, such as for one hot steamy kiss, a back massage, a foot massage, a sensual bath... together, etc.
+- Coupons he can redeem when he sees you, such as for one hot steamy kiss, a back rub, a foot rub, a sensual bath... together, etc.

-- An audiotape that tells your partner what you will do when you are together, a song you have composed just for your partner, or a mix of your favorite love songs.
+- A voice recording that tells your partner what you'll do when you're together, a song you've composed just for your partner, or a mix of your favorite love songs

-For more information on relating and communicating, check out the Alice!
-Relationships archive or read the related questions below.
+For more information on dealing with long distance relationships, check out the Long-Distance & On-Line Relationships category in the Go Ask Alice!
+Relationships archive.
 Remember, the possibilities are limitless — all you need is a little creativity... and love.